devsaik/SbtScafolded/README.md

-# SbtScafolded
+# Sbtscaffolded

-Scafolded App.
+scaffolded App.
 Can get you started.

 Run : `sbt run`